labhint/ansible-osx-developer/README.md

 Installation
 ------------

-To override defaults specified in roles/developer/defaults/main.yaml you should pass it to bootstrap.sh script There are two options how to do it:
+To override defaults specified in roles/developer/defaults/main.yaml you should pass it to bootstrap.sh script.

+There are two options how to do it:

 1. Inline string "scm_user_name='My Name' scm_user_email='my_email@example.com'"